 - Amount: 1.5 - 2 onions

-- Recommended: Someone who wants depth of flavour
+- Recommended: Someone who wants depth of flavor

-- Effect: Richer more gravy like taste, deepens the brown colour
+- Effect: Richer, more gravy-like taste, deepens the brown color

-If you love caramelized onions but don't want to spend so much time making them every time you make curry, make a large batch and then freeze them in smaller batches.
-Store them in zip lock bags and then add directly to your curry, no need to defrost!
+If you love caramelized onions but don’t want to spend so much time making them every time you make curry, make a large batch and freeze them in smaller batches.
+Store them in zip lock bags and add them directly to your curry; no need to defrost!
 Frozen caramelized onions will keep for several months if stored properly.
-(Be careful to prevent freezer burn or ice crystals forming by ensuring the container/zipper bags are properly sealed and airtight.)
+(Be careful to prevent freezer burn or ice crystals forming by ensuring the container/zipper bags are correctly sealed and airtight.)

 Chocolate